icopy-site/awesome-cn/docs/awesome/static-analysis.md

 - [pyflakes](https://pypi.org/project/pyflakes) — Check Python source files for errors.

 - [pylint](http://pylint.pycqa.org/en/latest) — Looks for programming errors, helps enforcing a coding standard and sniffs for some code smells.
 It additionally includes `pyreverse` (an UML diagram generator) and `symilar` (a similarities checker).

+- [pylyzers](https://mtshiba.github.io/pylyzer/) — A static code analyzer / language server for Python, written in Rust, focused on type checking and readable output.

 - [pyre-check](https://pyre-check.org) — A fast, scalable type checker for large Python codebases.